snowman07/snowman07.github.io/arrpogi/README.md

 ## Hosting Service

-Currently using github free host at the moment but I have plan to migrate to .tech (dot tech) host service.
+Currently using github free host but I have plan to migrate to .tech (dot tech) host service (or hostinger).

 ## Helpful References: